-If you have completed your education and are working immediately before your illness or injury, we will assess your claim based on your inability to carry out the material and substantial duties of your occupation.
+If you are working immediately before your illness or injury, we will assess your claim based on your inability to carry out the material and substantial duties of your occupation.
 In addition, your income must have fallen because of your illness or injury and you must also not be doing any other work, unless you are making a phased return.

-If you were not working immediately before your illness or injury and you do not have a formally agreed start date for a new role, we will assess your claim based on your inability to independently carry out three of the following six activities of day to day living:
+If you were not working immediately before your illness or injury and you do not have a formally agreed start date for a new role or you are at risk of losing your job and do not have a formally agreed start date for a new role, we will assess your claim based on your inability to independently carry out three of the following six activities of day to day living:

-- eating food which has been prepared and made available - putting on, taking off all garments and any braces. artificial limbs or other surgical appliances - washing in a bath or shower or by any other means - maintaining a satisfactory level of personal and toilet - · getting in and out of bed into an upright chair - · getting from one room to another.
+- eating food which has been prepared and made available to you - · putting on, taking off all garments and any braces, artificial limbs or other surgical appliances - washing in a bath or shower or by any other means - maintaining a satisfactory level of personal and toilet hygiene - · getting in and out of bed into an upright chair - · getting from one room to another.